-Also known as the “torch plant,” this compact, hardy succulent features dark green, toothed, fleshy foliage that dotted with white bumps and forms in tight rosettes.
-If conditions are right, tubular orange-red flowers grow on mature plants during the summer.
+Aloe aristata Zambezi, also known as the “torch plant,” is a compact, hardy succulent featuring dark green, toothed, fleshy foliage that’s dotted with white bumps and forms in tight rosettes.
+The “torch” nickname comes from the striking tubular orange-red flowers that can bloom on mature plants during the summer.

 This plant enjoys warm, dry, sunny conditions and – like most succulents – is relatively easy to care for.